Transport

 The codec has three responsibilities:

-- The encoder takes domain events and produces Ably message operations: publishes for discrete messages, append sequences for streamed content.
+EncoderTake domain events and produce Ably message operations: publishes for discrete messages, append sequences for streamed content.

-- The decoder takes incoming Ably messages and produces domain events, handling the reconstruction of streaming state from Ably's message lifecycle (create, append, update).
+DecoderTake incoming Ably messages and produce domain events.
+Handle the reconstruction of streaming state from Ably's message lifecycle (create, append, update).

-- The accumulator takes a sequence of decoded events and assembles them into complete domain messages, tracking which messages are still being streamed and which are complete.
+AccumulatorTake a sequence of decoded events and assemble them into complete domain messages.
+Track which messages are still streaming and which are complete.

 The codec also determines what constitutes a terminal event: the event that signals a stream is finished.
 This is domain-specific knowledge (a finish chunk in the Vercel model, for example) that the generic transport layer needs in order to close streams at the right time.